Framework

 Goal setting in rehabilitation

-Goal setting is a cornerstone of effective rehabilitation, providing a structured framework to guide both the patient and the interdisciplinary team.
-It ensures that rehabilitation efforts are focused and aligned with the patient's unique needs and circumstances.
+Goal setting provides the structured framework that guides both patient and team, keeping rehabilitation efforts focused and aligned with the patient's unique needs and circumstances

 GAS goals